NAMI on Campus

 Findings will inform NAMI’s efforts to improve their high school and college mental health program.

-NORC will develop recommendations based on evaluation findings to inform next steps for NOC implementation and expansion.
-These recommendations will focus on the implementation and evaluation of NOC, as well as recommendations for how to increase the overall impact of the program on school climate and student mental health and well-being
+NORC developed recommendations based on evaluation findings to inform next steps for NOC implementation and expansion.
+These recommendations focused on the implementation and evaluation of NOC, as well as recommendations for how to increase the overall impact of the program on school climate and student mental health and well-being